 This easy butternut squash soup recipe is ready in under 20 minutes so you have more time to spend out of the kitchen with friends.

 There is something comforting about a hot bowl of soup in the fall.
-Add in a glass of JaM, and you have a perfect light meal.
+I have so many amazing gluten free soup recipes for you to try!
 I hope you will agree that this is the best butternut soup recipe you have tried, it is that good!

 After being introduced to Butter and JaM Cab, I am a JaM fan because these wines are so easy to pair with foods.
 They make versatile wines that are all about fun.
 Open up a cold bottle of Butter and make a pot of this quick and easy creamy butternut squash soup.